Our History

-The Majestic Theatre is an events space in the heart of Darlington which aims to replace the arts centre which was closed in 2012.
-The present owners of the Majestic Theatre (Lyall Events Entertainment) are looking to create a multi-use arts space that caters for as many people as possible.
+The Majestic Theatre is an events space in the heart of Darlington which aims to replace the Darlington Arts Centre which was closed in 2012.
+The present owners of the Majestic Theatre are looking to create a multi-use arts space that caters for as many people as possible.

 The Majestic Cinema opened on 26th December 1932 with Nancy Brown in “Maid of the Mountains”.
 It was built for an independent operator.